minoobeyzavi/Twinkle/README.md

 - Uses hashing to define a neighborhood
 - Access to Nearest Neighbors Algorithm methods
 - Search space is limited to a bucket
-- Computes similarities to a small portion of tweets
+- Finds the most similar tweets by computing similarities to a small portion of tweets

 <b>As the database of text documents grows larger, runtime stays the same!</b>